Aperocky/replbuilder/README.md

 Quickly build a repl cli prompt for custom commands in python.

-`argparse` is used for quick and easy parsing interface, some options are overriden for using it within a repl prompt.
-But you should be able to utilize the full power of `argparse` as your repl parser.
+`argparse` is used for quick and easy parsing interface, you should be able to utilize the full power of `argparse` as your command parser.

 A globally scoped context object can be optionally passed into each command, making context sharing and state possible.
 It also supports custom exception handlers, and aliases, and more.

+This is a standalone package, it does not depend on any other packages.

-See project [hnterminal](https://github.com/Aperocky/hnterminal), browse, vote and comment on HN in your terminal.
+For example, see project [hnterminal](https://github.com/Aperocky/hnterminal), browse, vote and comment on HN in your terminal.

 ## Example